 How Long Does a Short Sale in Real Estate Take?

-- Generally, the duration for a short sale approval can last from weeks to months.
-Sometimes it can also take up to a year
+- Generally, a short sale approval can last from weeks to months.
+Sometimes it can also take up to a year.

 - The process involves many factors which may hinder the approval, and thus the process can delay